suryacaprice/loopback-next/docs/DEVELOPING.md

 ### Linting and formatting

-We use two tools to help keep our codebase healthy:
+We use two tools to keep our codebase healthy:

  - [TSLint](https://palantir.github.io/tslint/) to statically analyse our source code and detect common problems.
  - [Prettier](https://prettier.io/) to keep our code always formatted the same way, avoid style discussions in code reviews, and save everybody's time an energy.